FelixCenusa/PiPullV3/readme.md

 1. **Set Up Database**
     - Create a MySQL database.
-    - Run the provided SQL scripts to set up the necessary tables.
+    - Run the provided SQL scripts (setup.sql and createTables.sql) in the SQL folder to set up the necessary tables.

 1. **Configure Environment Variables**
     - Create a `.env` file.